matthewlloyd/awesome-voron/README.md

 - [Unofficial V2.4 Printed Parts Tracker](https://docs.google.com/spreadsheets/d/1ASgimuQr2MLA1htX24M7HCI8BwfZwBnVu7yCfkgCu8U/edit?usp=sharing) - Spreadsheet to help you track what parts you need to print.
 - ["Finding a way forward"](https://www.reddit.com/r/voroncorexy/comments/djtkry/finding_a_way_forward/) - Interesting Voron history: RCF addresses toxicity on the Voron Discord.
 - ["The truth about the Voron Owners Club (VOC)"](https://www.reddit.com/r/voroncorexy/comments/q1gk2e/the_truth_about_the_voron_owners_club_voc/) - The Voron team decloaks the secret "Voron Owners Club", from which many have been banned as "serious punishment".
+- [Voron Owner's Club](https://rentry.co/voron-owners-club) - Provides a lot of information normally accessible only to VOC members.
+- [Annex Engineering Discord](https://discord.gg/MzTR3zE) - Help and assistance from the very knowledgeable Annex Engineering community for Annex, Voron, Prusa, and other printers, where many of those banned from Voron hang out.

 ## Mods

 ### Mod Lists and Search Engines

+- [Voron Registry](https://voronregistry.com/) - Comprehensive index of all the mods listed in the VoronUsers repo, searchable by keyword, sortable by download count and more.
+See pictures, read the docs, and download the files all from one place.
 - [VoronUsers Repo](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods) - Official Voron mods repo on GitHub.
 - [jangrewe's Voron Mod Search Engine](https://faked.org/voronmods/#) - Search the mods listed in the VoronUsers repo by keyword.